robinschuere/archive/scrum/story_estimations.md

 # Story estimations

 Estimation (or estimating):
   is the process of finding an estimate or approximation, which is a value that is usable for some purpose even if input data may be incomplete, uncertain, or unstable.
-The value is nonetheless usable because it is derived from the best information available.[1]
-Typically, estimation involves "using the value of a statistic derived from a sample to estimate the value of a corresponding population parameter".[2]
+The value is nonetheless usable because it is derived from the best information available.
+Typically, estimation involves "using the value of a statistic derived from a sample to estimate the value of a corresponding population parameter".
 The sample provides information that can be projected, through various formal or informal processes, to determine a range most likely to describe the missing information.
-An estimate that turns out to be incorrect will be an overestimate if the estimate exceeds the actual result[3] and an underestimate if the estimate falls short of the actual result.
+An estimate that turns out to be incorrect will be an overestimate if the estimate exceeds the actual result and an underestimate if the estimate falls short of the actual result.

-The biggest problem regarding story points estimation is that we do not always work with a clean setup to start from.
-Multiple tasks and errors is what breaks our context protocol and removes us from actively fixing a story.
-That and the fact that coding on a repository that has a branch in production means we are updating live code and have to make sure nothing breaks during this process.
-It's like drawing a painting of a house while riding a horse.
+## Estimations and Agile Scrum

 The agile community has different ways as to how to estimate this points.